Booplicate/MAS-Submods-SubmodUpdaterPlugin/README.md

 - `attachment_id` - id of the attachment with updates on GitHub.
 If you attach only one file, it'd be `0`, if two, depending on the order it can be either `0` or `1`.
 And so on.
 Defaults to `0`.
 If `None`, the updater will download **the source files**.
 Note that GitHub doesn't support distributing releases that way.
 It will be noticeably slower to download and sometimes may fail to download at all.
 In short: use attachments.
 - `tag_formatter` - if not `None`, assuming it's a function that accepts version tag from github as a string, formats it in a way, and returns a new formatted tag as a string.
 Exceptions are auto-handled.
 If `None` (default), no formatting applies on version tags.

-Define your updater at init level `-990`, **after** you defined the submod.
+Define your updater at init level `-989`, **after** you defined the submod.
-The `store.mas_submod_utils.isSubmodInstalled("Submod Updater Plugin")` check is optional, but it'd allow you to support both versions of your submod: with the updater and without it.
+The `store.mas_submod_utils.isSubmodInstalled("Submod Updater Plugin")` check is optional, but it'll allow you to support both versions of your submod: with the updater and without it.
+On a side note, if you don't do that check and you need to define the updater earlier for some reason, you can init your updater at `-990`.

 ## API:
 Some methods of the `SubmodUpdater` class you can work with.